avo-hq/docs.avohq.io/docs/3.0/upgrade.md

 ## Upgrade from 3.5.4 to 3.5.5
 :::option Record errors
 With version `3.5.5` we introduced a stricter error check.
-Now when the record have any error included the save action will fail.
+Now when the record has any error attached the save action will fail automatically.
 This allow you to do things like:

 ```ruby
 before_update do